hpatches/hpatches-benchmark/benchmarks/classification/README.md

 > **TODO:** Injecting the ground truth information in the result file is a bad idea and there is no need to do it.

-You can use the HBench tool in order to validate these files and compute the ROC and PR curves.

-> **TOOD:** give an example

 ### Entering all classification benchmarks

 In order to enter *all* the classification benchmarks, simply write a `*.results` files for all possible `*.pairs` files.
 There are only four such files (for each of training and test):